CODAIT/stocator/README.md

 	mvn -Phadoop-2.7 -Dhadoop.version=2.7.3 -DskipTests package

 ## General requirements
+Stocator verifies that

+	mapreduce.fileoutputcommitter.marksuccessfuljobs=true

+The default value of `mapreduce.fileoutputcommitter.marksuccessfuljobs` is `true`, therefore this key may not exists at all in the Apache Spark's configuration

+## Configuration keys
-Stocator uses configuration keys that can be condifgured by using `core-site.xml` or provided in run time without keeping them in core-sites.xml.
+Stocator uses configuration keys that can be condifgured via `core-site.xml` or provided in the run time without keeping them in core-sites.xml.
 To provide keys in run time use SparkContext variable with

 	sc.hadoopConfiguration.set("KEY","VALUE")

 For `core-sites.xml`, the configuration template located under `conf/core-site.xml.template`.

-Stocator verifies that

-	mapreduce.fileoutputcommitter.marksuccessfuljobs=true

-The default value of `mapreduce.fileoutputcommitter.marksuccessfuljobs` is `true`, therefore this key may not exists at all in the Apache Spark's configuration

 ## Stocator and IBM Cloud Object Storage (COS)
 Stocator allows to access IBM Cloud Object Service via `cos://` schema.
 The general URI is the form

 	cos://<bucket>.<service>/object(s)
 where `bucket` is object storage bucket and `<service>` identifies configuration group entry.
+Each `<service>` may use it's specific credentials and has different endpoint.
+By using multiple `<service>` allows to use different endpoints simulateneously.

-### Reference the new driver in the core-site.xml
+### Reference Stocator in the core-site.xml

 Add the dependence to Stocator in `conf/core-site.xml`